Mafer1017/portfolio/README.md

 #### _A simple webpage showcasing some of the projects I have worked on thus far at Epicodus_

+## Description

+_This webpage allows readers to get a sense of the technologies and languages I've learned to use at Epicodus._

 ## Technologies Used

 * _HTML_